 Buy a new boiler and increase energy efficiency

-Installing a new boiler may seem a very big job for a house you’re about to leave, but if your existing one is anywhere near the end of its life, replacing it will pay off.
+Installing a new boiler may seem like a very big job for a house you’re about to leave, but if your existing one is anywhere near the end of its life, replacing it will pay off.
 Studies have shown that upgrading boilers and central heating systems can be the highest return on investment when you are selling your home.

 If you can, include cost projections to demonstrate to buyers how much they’ll save with the new system.
-A new boiler installed up to the highest safety standards really can generate a good return.
+A new boiler installed up to the highest safety standards can generate a good return.
 Working alongside this, achieving better energy efficiency rankings is always more attractive to buyers.

 In older properties that are difficult to heat, you may wish to consider additional insulation or double glazing: but do get an independent opinion before getting to work.
 If all else fails, be sure to take simple measures such as changing your light bulbs to more eco-friendly LED versions to help increase your energy rating (even if just incrementally).

 Renovate key rooms such as the kitchen and bathroom

 It’s not really the time to install a whole bathroom or kitchen (unless yours really can’t be cleaned enough to make it look vaguely presentable), but renovating rather than replacing can add value to these rooms without having to make a heavy investment.

 Even if buyers do intend to install whole new rooms in the future, they’ll be able to work with what you have for a while; allowing them to save more of their budget and to spend as they need to on all the additional costs of moving that inevitably crop up.

 Reimagine space to create new rooms